Code

 Pyzo is a cross-platform Python IDE focused on interactivity and introspection, which makes it very suitable for scientific computing.
 We have developed Pyzo to have a simplistic design while still providing a powerful programming environment; all the good stuff, without the clutter.

 Pyzo is my longest running project.
-I've not been able to work on it very actively lately, but I am still eager to bring this project to a next level.
+I've not been able to work on it very actively lately, but bdieterm is doing a lot of work to move Pyzo forwards.

 TimeTagger

-TimeTagger is an open source time tracking app, with a focus for devs; it has a public web API, and a CLI tool.
-Grown out of frustration with existing solutions, a drive to create something refreshing, and an attempt to generate passive income.
+TimeTagger / (timetagger.app) is an open source time tracking app, with a focus on devs; it has a public web API, and a CLI tool: timetagger_cli.
+Grown out of frustration with existing solutions, a drive to create something refreshing, and an attempt to generate a passive income.

-As I started to gain an interest for the web, I've created several web sites and apps (e.g. TimeTagger).
-From this work, several open source projects have spawned.
-The website that you're visiting now is using all of the below :)
+As I gained an interest for the web, I developed a few small tools.
+TimeTagger uses some of these, and the website that you're visiting now is using all of the below :)

 Fastuaparser is a small utility to parse user-agent strings, focussed on speed.